Chapter 19

 13 … This time the people of Israel were crying and weeping because God would no longer accept their offerings.

-14-15 … God told the people that the reason He no longer accepted their offerings was because they were not faithful, that is not loving, caring and committed, to their spouses.
+14-15 … God told the people that the reason He no longer accepted their offerings was because they were not faithful, that is not loving, caring and committed, to their wives.
 Notice, in God's eyes, a man and his wife are one.
-This oneness of Marriage goes all the way back to Adam and Eve (see Genesis 2:20-24) and has not changed (see Matthew 19:3-9).
+This oneness of Marriage goes all the way back to Adam and Eve (see Genesis 2:20-24).

-Thus, as we read the New Testament we discover that God has not changed His mind.
-He still wants us to love, cherish and be faithful to our spouses.
+As we read the New Testament we discover that God still wants us to love, cherish and be faithful to our wives.
 To see this let us read from,

 1 Peter 3:7